 Inside: Routines for kids and families are a foundation for peaceful days.
-Routines bring a sense of predictability and consistency into young children’s days which leads to feelings of safety and security.
+Routines bring a sense of predictability and consistency into young children’s days, leading to feelings of safety and security.
 Rather than being rigid, flexible routines help children adapt to change and transitions.

 Does your child resist leaving the house when it’s time?
 What about brushing their teeth before bed?
 Is your child having tantrums about screen time limits?
 Maybe it’s time to adopt a family daily routine.

-Children thrive on routines for three reasons: a routine can make them feel safe, secure, and help them regulate their behaviors and their emotions.
+Children thrive on routines for three reasons: a routine can make them feel safe and secure, and help them regulate their behaviors and emotions.

-When we tell our child, “it’s time to go,” it can feel like we arbitrarily decided that it is time to go.
-Which, if you think about it, yes, our concepts of time are arbitrary.
-And like how babies understand the rules of physics on some deep level kids get that time is an abstract concept and yet, at the same time, they don’t quite have the brain maturation to fully conceptualize it.
+When we tell our child, “it’s time to go,” it can feel like we arbitrarily decide it is time to go.
+If you think about it, yes, our concepts of time are arbitrary.
+And like how babies understand the rules of physics on some deep level, kids get that time is an abstract concept, and yet, at the same time, they don’t quite have the brain maturation to fully conceptualize it.

-Young children are also developing a strong and healthy sense of self and the desire for independence and autonomy over their life.
-Hence, when you say “it’s time to go,” it can become a power struggle.
+Young children are also developing a strong and healthy sense of self and the desire for independence and autonomy over their lives.
+Hence, when you say, “it’s time to go,” it can become a power struggle.

 Why Daily Routines Are Good for Children: Safety, Regulation, and Secure Connection

-A consistent routine creates predictability in your toddler’s or your child’s day.
-They may not have fully internalized a 24 hour day and 7 day week, but when meals, snacks, naps, and bedtime happen around the same time they have predictable anchor points to their days.
+A consistent routine creates predictability in your toddler’s or child’s day.
+They may not have fully internalized a 24-hour day and 7-day week, but when meals, snacks, naps, and bedtime happen around the same time, they have predictable anchor points to their days.

 That predictability makes children feel safe and secure.

 Moreover, a predictable and consistent routine helps create a system of regulation around your child.
-Because children are still developing self-regulation (maturity of regulation systems in the brain start at age 7 but development continues long after that), external regulation in the form of a routine is supportive of their ongoing development.
+Because children are still developing self-regulation (maturity of regulation systems in the brain starts at age 7, but development continues long after that), external regulation in the form of a routine supports their ongoing development.